By Don Thomas

 Much has been said about how things will change, how much will have changed, when we come out the other side of the COVID-19 pandemic and resulting restrictions.

 The obvious change will be a more widespread acceptance of working remotely.

 This discussion has been developing for some time.
-Some commercial businesses, legal practitioners and staff have already embraced it.
+Some commercial businesses and some legal practitioners and staff have already embraced it.
 As a sole practitioner and early adopter of technology I was able to manage my previous sole practice by working remotely while indulging my love of travel.

-In our present practice, three of our directors and one legal executive were set up for this when Level 4 was announced.
-We already operate in a paperless office and had the basic virtual private network (VPN) and remote desktop connection (RDC) programmes set up.
+In our present practice three of our directors and one legal executive were set up for this when Level 4 was announced.
+We already operate in a paperless office and had the basic Virtual Private Network (VPN) and Remote Desktop Connection (RDC) programs set up.
 It was therefore a “simple” matter to relocate everyone to their homes in the two days we were given.

 We are already getting feedback that some of our staff will want to continue to work remotely, at least part-time, even when things get back to normal.
 This is the same feedback we are reading and hearing about from other firms and clients both here and overseas.

 That it works and the detail of how it works has been proven in the real world so there can be no going back.

 Unfortunately the same will not happen with remote signing of documents.
 The ability to complete document signing via audio-visual (AV) meetings has been made law through regulation.
 The sad part about that is the inclusion in the regulations of the closing provision: “Revocation.
 This order is revoked when the Epidemic Preparedness (COVID-19) Notice 2020 expires or is revoked.”

 The question I have for the profession is “why is that necessary?"

 “In the presence of”, “witnessed (by)”, and similar expressions have in the past carried with them the implied requirement of physical presence.